farfarawaylabs/agentspack/README.md

 ```

 Generated files are written directly in the selected output root using each provider's expected directory conventions.

+When using `agentspack add`, files are written directly into the current repo root instead of a separate output directory.

 ## Supported Providers